Guide to the Tillinghast Family Papers, 1763-1971

 Click to find related materials at Duke University Libraries.

 - Battle, Kemp P.

-The Tillinghast Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1958.
+The Tillinghast Family Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1958, and gift in 2014.

 Processed by Rubenstein Library staff, 1958